prasannavl/history-next/README.md

 Provides the implementation for HTML5 history API, and a minimal memory history for server side rendering out of the box.
 A `HistoryCore` class is also exposed which does all the heavy lifting for the listener chaining logic.
 So, its very easy to create a new implementation by prototyping from `HistoryCore`.

 Have a look at `MemoryHistory` and `BrowserHistory` implementation for details.

+#### Notes

+- BrowserHistory: The before change listeners aren't executed when its changed through pop-state (browser buttons, for example).
+- BrowserHistory: The `capture` defaults to `true` for `beforeChange` and to `false` for `listen` listeners, since that's generally what's expected out of it.

+If any of the above behavior doesn't suit you, you can simply subclass BrowserHistory, or even create your own by using the lower level HistoryCore.

+The code is tiny, modular and has comments when required.
+Have a look directly if something's missing from the documentation.